 Village fair

-In the evening there is another encierro , followed by the Torico de Fuego (“Bull of Fire”), a special version for children in which they run ahead of the bull and have a great time.
-There are also musical performances, sometimes a round of bingo, and cozy gatherings with drinks and partying.
-The festivities last until deep in the night.
+From September 14th, every morning there is an encierro, the famous running of the bulls.
+In the evening there is another encierro, followed by the Torico de Fuego (“Bull of Fire”), a special version for children.
+They run ahead of the bull and have the greatest fun.